Resources

 2. An Employee Welcome Packet

-If you're onboarding remotely, be sure to detail what access they'll need or communication apps they should download first thing.
+If you're onboarding remotely be sure to detail what access they'll need or communication apps they should download first thing.

-Or if they're reporting to the office, give instructions for where to park or who to ask for when they show up.
+If they're reporting to the office, give instructions for where to park or who to ask for when they show up.

 3. Tasty Snacks